-As may be seen from this photo of Ethel, she was an exceptionally beautiful child when, at about eight years of age, she was photographed with her parents and siblings in the family photo on below, taken in about 1904.
-Ethel was the middle child of the seven children of Syrene and Rob McCoun.
-The census of 8 June 1900 listed Robert, age 39, and "Sarha" (Syrene), age 30, and their five children alive at that time: Glenn, age 8; Hettie, age 7; Ethel, age 4; Samuel C, 2; and Effie W, 5 months.
-It is sheer coincidence that
+As may be seen from the photo of Ethel on the next page, she was an exceptionally beautiful child when, at about eight years of age, she was photographed with her parents and siblings in the family photo on below, taken in about 1904.
+The census of 8 June 1900 had listed her parents, Robert, age 39 and "Sarha" (Syrene), age 30, and their five children alive at that time: Glenn, age eight; Hettie, seven; Ethel, four; Samuel C., two; and Effie W., five months.

-Effie, the name I bestowed on my grandmother, happened to be the first name of her little sister, whom everyone called Wayland!
+It is sheer coincidence that Effie, the name I bestowed on my grandmother, happened to be the first name of her little sister, whom everyone called Wayland!